 - Start at the top.
 Use your hand duster or vacuum to nab cobwebs and dust bunnies from the corners and molding work.
 Move from one side of the room to the other to avoid missing any spots.

 - Dust the light fixture and/or ceiling fan.
-Ceiling fans are usually caked with dust, so we recommend using a vacuum to stuck it up or dampen a microfiber cloth.
+Ceiling fans are usually caked with dust, so we recommend using a vacuum to suck it up or dampen a microfiber cloth.
 The key with the microfiber is to sandwich each blade, sliding the taco-like cloth down the blade like you’re cleaning peanut butter off a knife.
 It will help contain the dust bunnies.

 - Pay special attention to the inside of light fixture globes and domes—if they’re particularly dusty cleaning them off will make it feel like you put a brighter bulb in the fixture.